guynir42/AstroRetriever/README.md

 Raw data is downloaded from separate surveys, and is saved under the `DATA_ROOT` folder,
 (by default this is given by the environmental variable `RETRIEVER_DATA`).
-Under that folder data is saved in a separate folder for each observatory (observatory names are pushed to upper case when used in folder names).
+Under that folder data is saved in a sub-folder for each observatory (observatory names are pushed to upper case when used in folder names).
 For example, saving data from ZTF will put the raw data files into the `DATA_ROOT/ZTF` folder.